Haaretz/dfp/README.md

 ##Rollup

 Rollup are used as the library bundler.
 It produces a cleaner and more lightweight source code then what you get with for example webpack and browserify.

-It's not easy at all to get Rollup working and therefor this boilerplate are set up to use different environments variables.

 ## Package management